WHAT IS THE LANNA CURRICULUM?

 IS A HIGH LEVEL OF ENGLISH NEEDED?

 Yes.
 In the Secondary School, (Years 7-13) students need to be capable of understanding written and spoken English well and also need to be able to write competently in English.
 The Secondary curriculum, including the final four years of Cambridge examination courses, is demanding, and any applicants of low English ability are unlikely to be offered a place.
-We have a small class for Intensive English provision for Secondary students, maximum age being 12.

 In the Primary School, (ages 3 to 10) children are taught in English and most students become confident speakers and writers at a young age.
 Students aged 5 years and up will sit our in house admissions tests.
 These tests will focus on level appropriate verbal communication, reading and writing skills.
 While we do offer English Support to students in mainstream Primary classes who need some extra help, these places are limited and we cannot offer places to students with low level English language skills.